Many property investors in the U.K buy a property that is run down and renovate it to make a profit.

 As a property developer, your goal is to only borrow what you need and no longer than you need it, so that you can save on the interest fees that are apppliied on the loan.
 Bridging loans carry a monthly rate and if you pay it off earlier you are likely to save yourself alot of money.

 A Bridging Loan Can Be Used For:

 • Self-build development,

 • Securing renovation finance for a quick sale

 • To refurbish a property considered uninhabitable.

-A bridging loan is a safer option than a residential mortgage in this case.
+A bridging loan is a an ideal option than a residential mortgage in these cases.
 This is because a bridging loan takes into consideration the potential value of the property, rather than the purchase price that a residential mortgage considers.